henryjuho/uspopgen/README.md

 GBS or RADseq data.

 In cases where VQSR can not be used, the GATK developers recommend a set of hard filters for filtering SNPs.
-Further details on these recommended filters can be seen here [here](http://gatkforums.broadinstitute.org/gatk/discussion/2806/howto-apply-hard-filters-to-a-call-set)
+Further details on these recommended filters can be seen [here](http://gatkforums.broadinstitute.org/gatk/discussion/2806/howto-apply-hard-filters-to-a-call-set)

 To apply the hard filters run the following command on the GATK VCF containing only SNPs.

     java -Xmx3g -jar $GATKHOME/GenomeAnalysisTK.jar -T VariantFiltration -R data/ref_files/Parus_major_1.04.chrLGE22.fa -V vcf_files/gatk.chrLGE22.raw.snps.vcf.gz --filterExpression "QD<2.0||FS>60.0||MQ<40.0||MQRankSum<-12.5||ReadPosRankSum<-8.0" --filterName "GATK_hard_snp_filter" -o vcf_files/gatk.chrLGE22.hard_filtered.snps.vcf.gz

+(**Note** that the VariantFiltration tool issues a warning at sites that lack sites lacking the MQRankSum and ReadPosRankSum annotations.
+See why this is the case [here](http://gatkforums.broadinstitute.org/gatk/discussion/2806/howto-apply-hard-filters-to-a-call-set))

 Count the number of SNPs that PASS the filters.

-    zgrep -v ^# vcf_files/gatk.chrLGE22.hard_filtered.snps.vcf.gz | grep -cw GATK_hard_snp_filter
+    zgrep -v ^# vcf_files/gatk.chrLGE22.hard_filtered.snps.vcf.gz | grep -cw PASS

-Q7.
-How many SNPs were filtered using the GATK recommended filters?
+**Q7.** How many SNPs were filtered using the GATK recommended filters?
 Which of the common filters that were listed above were not included in the GATK filters?

 ## Region Filters

+Finally, if you have time you can look at how to filter SNPs that fall in repetitive regions of the genome.

 Another common additional filter applied to filtering SNPs in whole genome data is to exclude SNPs that fall in repetitive regions of the genomes where mapping may be problematic.
 Here we will further filter the GATK hard filtered VCF file to exclude SNPs in repetitive regions using a bed file located at ```data/ref_files/chrLGE22.reps.bed``` which specifies the repetitive regions of chrLGE22.

-Q8.
-How might you exclude SNPs in our filtered GATK VCF file within repetitive regions using bedtools subtract and how many SNPs are found in repetitive regions?
+**Q8.** How might you exclude SNPs in our filtered GATK VCF file within repetitive regions using bedtools?

 *Solutions to all the questions are available from here*